Here’s What To Look For From The Upcoming VBI Vaccines, Inc. – Ordinary Shares (NASDAQ:VBIV) Phase III Study

 trending

-Guess Who Picked Audentes Therapeutics Inc. (NASDAQ:...
+Here's Who Just Picked Up Heron Therapeutics Inc. (N...

 VBI Vaccines, Inc. – Ordinary Shares (NASDAQ:VBIV) just announced the details of its long awaited phase III program in hepatitis B. The program, if successful, will underpin registration applications for VBI’s lead hepatitis B asset in the US, Europe and Canada and – as such – its initiation is a major step towards the company dramatically increasing its target population.